-Lo & Behold is a virtual art gallery, made up of biblical images found in Catholic churches across the UK.
+Lo & Behold is a virtual art gallery, featuring biblical images found in Catholic churches across the UK.

 On this site, you’ll find a growing collection of 100 scenes from the Old Testament, and 100 from the New.
 All of the images are of paintings, sculptures, mosaics and stained glass windows found in Catholic churches across England, Wales and Scotland.